swiftlang/swift-evolution/proposals/0246-mathable.md

 atanpi`, `exp2m1`, `exp10m1`, `log2p1`, `log10p1`, `compound` (these are the names
 used by IEEE 754; Swift can use different names if we like).

-### Functions not defined on Mathable
+### Functions not defined on ElementaryFunctions
-The following functions are exported by <math.h>, but will not be defined on Mathable:
+The following functions are exported by <math.h>, but will not be defined on ElementaryFunctions:
 `frexp`, `ilogb`, `ldexp`, `logb`, `modf`, `scalbn`, `scalbln`, `fabs`, `hypot`, `ceil`, `floor`, `nearbyint`, `rint`, `lrint`, `llrint`, `round`, `lround`, `llround`, `trunc`, `fmod`, `remainder`, `remquo`, `copysign`, `nan`, `nextafter`, `nexttoward`, `fdim`, `fmin`, `fmax`, `fma`.

-Most of these are not defined on Mathable because they are inherently bound to the semantics of `FloatingPoint` or `BinaryFloatingPoint`, and so cannot be defined for types such as Complex or Decimal.
+Most of these are not defined on ElementaryFunctions because they are inherently bound to the semantics of `FloatingPoint` or `BinaryFloatingPoint`, and so cannot be defined for types such as Complex or Decimal.
 Equivalents to many of them are already defined on `[Binary]FloatingPoint` anyway--in those cases free functions are defined by